jordanmcdougall/salukibot/README.md

 npm run start
 ```

 Note: This project requires a **.env** file that users will need to populate with their own credentials.
-The project expexts the following values:
+The project expects the following values:

 ```.env
 TWITTER_API_KEY=**********